contextium

 .claude/agents/

-Fresh-context sub-reviewers the skills dispatch when they need a second set of eyes: code review, probe, research, spirit-check.
+Fresh-context sub-reviewers the Claude skills dispatch when they need a second set of eyes: implement-audit, research, spirit-check.

 knowledge/ · journal/